Keys to Roommate Success

 - Work out a cleaning schedule with your roommates.
 Be clear about what needs to be done, who is responsible and when it needs to be done.

-- Use boxes and milk crates for storage.
+- Use boxes and plastic bins for storage.

 - Keep some basic cleaning supplies on hand including dust cloths, window cleaner and carpet cleaner.

 - Talk to your roommate openly, honestly, and with respect about what you need in a successful living environment.
 Listen respectfully to your roommate when they bring up concerns.
 Together, try to find a solution that will work for both or all of you.
 Revisit your roommate/suitemate agreement you made in the beginning of the year which may include additional information about how you and your roommate decided to resolve conflict.

 - Avoid using text messaging, e-mails, Facebook, and other social media to discuss or try to resolve conflict.
 This often results in passive aggressive comments and other negative interactions.
 In person meetings where you ask, listen, and share your concerns is always the best method.

 - Ask your Resident Assistant (RA) or Community Assistant (CA) for advice or support in addressing your concerns with your roommate/suitemate.